-We did the full build suing standard and really stable touring geometry, dynamo front hub and lots of shinny new and NOS silver bits!
+We did the full build using standard and really stable touring geometry, dynamo front hub and lots of shinny new and NOS silver bits!

 Norther Cycles #Huffy????

 Sometimes we just can't help ourselves!
 This is one of those cases.
 Our friend James is a serious Randonneur, but wanted a fast rando bike for nicer weather events.
-So we built him this "race" bike, and in the tradition of putting funny stickers on bikes we labeled it a Huffy instead of a Norther... for now.
+So we built him this "race" bike, and in the tradition of putting funny stickers on bikes I slapped some NOS Huffy decals on it instead of Norther logos... for now.

 This bike features a light weight Columbus full Classic 2009 SL tube set to make it super light.
 It was designed as a race bike, but we made a few changes from the standard race bike to accommodate the awesomeness of the long distance randonneur riding that this he likes to do!
 It features room for 32mm Compass extra light tires, and integrated pump and a Son Connector-less specific fork.
 Only 21lb fully built even with dynamo front hub and light!
 Pretty hot for a no compromize steel bike!